hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Provider: Authenticating via a Service Principal and Open ID Connect"
+page_title: "Azure Provider: Authenticating via a Service Principal and OpenID Connect"
 description: |-
-  This guide will cover how to use a Service Principal (Shared Account) with Open ID Connect as authentication for the Azure Provider.
+  This guide will cover how to use a Service Principal (Shared Account) with OpenID Connect as authentication for the Azure Provider.
 ---

 # Azure Provider: Authenticating using a Service Principal with Open ID Connect